IA-Cardiologia-husa/Cardioversion/README.md

 ---
 Currently there are 10 workflows defined.
 The 5 original workflows as shown in the article, and 5 additional workflows with a restricted set of features (selected from the most important ones as measured by the MDA algorithm) to use in the online calculator.

+A roc_data folder contains the intermediate results needed to plot ROC curves in the online calculator.